olwe2shezi/github-portfolio/README.md

 Hi!
-Welcome to my portfolio :) I have seperate branches in which I store projects for each of the different fields, being Game Design and Python. have a look! :)
+Welcome to my portfolio :)
+I have seperate branches in which I store all of my projects, being each Game Design project and Python project.
+Enjoy having a look! :)